BSG-Africa/blog/_posts/2016-04-06-flyway-database-migration-basics-tutorial.md

 }
 {% endhighlight %}

-One should also decide when to run the flyway migrations, it is generally a good idea to do so as soon as the datasource bean is constructed, I have mainly favoured the `PostConstruct` annotaion (This will run migrations everytime the application starts up) in my usages of flyway, to intitialize flyway in your java code one needs to create a new Flyway object, then set Flyway properties on the fly (if applicable), and finally call the flyway migrate method.
+One should also decide when to run the flyway migrations, it is generally a good idea to do so as soon as the data source bean is constructed, I have mainly favoured the `PostConstruct` annotation (This will run migrations every time the application starts up) in my usages of flyway, to initialize flyway in your java code one needs to create a new Flyway object, then set Flyway properties on the fly (if applicable), and finally call the flyway migrate method.
 To ensure that Flyway runs without any snags one should set the `ddl.auto` property on their hibernate properties to "validate", otherwise flyway will throw an exception upon initialization of the migrate method.

-To perform tests with flyway one needs to setup a new test datasource unless if of course you wish to use the same database for testing, though I cannot think of a logical reason why one might need to do that.
-Setting a separate datasource for your tests will require you to have scripts that initialize a blank database since the most commonly used testing databases are in-memory databases.
+To perform tests with flyway one needs to setup a new test data source unless if of course you wish to use the same database for testing, though I cannot think of a logical reason why one might need to do that.
+Setting a separate data source for your tests will require you to have scripts that initialize a blank database since the most commonly used testing databases are in-memory databases.

 Another maven dependency by the name flyway-test-extensions needs to be installed to run flyway database migrations in your integration tests, one needs to annotate each test with the annotation, FlywayTest, there are two ways in which one can do this, annotate each method in your test with the FlywayTest annotation or annotate the whole class.
 When a whole class is annotated, flyway will only create the database once and all the methods within the class will share the same database instance (Faster!!!), where else if each method is annotated, each method will have its own database instance created by flyway and will not share with all the other tests in the class.
 Please note that, this is easier to do with in memory databases such as Hyper SQL and the Apache Derby databases.